samuel-hunter/noded/SPEC.md

 ## Byte

 There is only one datatype: the byte, an unsigned 8-bit integer.
-Any negative constants between the inclusive range `-128 ... -1` are automatically wrapped to its positive counterpart by adding `256` -- `-128` wraps to `128`, `-1` wraps to `255`, and so on.
-Constants outside the range `-128 ...
+Constants outside the range `0 ...
 255` are considered a boundary error.

 A byte constant can be expressed either as an integer literal or a character literal.
 Since the byte is the sole numeric data type, the